Jason-Liu-SE/PathFindingVisualizer/README.md

-The link 5o the visualizer: https://jason-liu-se.github.io/PathFindingVisualizer/
+The link to the visualizer: https://jason-liu-se.github.io/PathFindingVisualizer/